rmarquina16101981/testProject/README.md

 1. Introduction
 -------------------------

-This API project will obtain information from diferent vendors (mindbody, jackrabbit, etc), such as:
+This API project will obtain information from different vendors (MindBody, JackRabbit, etc), such as:

 * Activities (class)
 * Clients